 Junior Program Overview/ Frequently Asked Questions

-The 2017 Summer Junior Program will run from Monday, June 12th through Friday, August 18th, 8:30 AM to 3:00 PM.
+The 2017 Summer Junior Program will run from Monday, June 12th through Friday, August 25th, 8:30 AM to 3:00 PM (the week of August 25th will run from 8:30 AM to 1:00 PM).
 Membership signup will begin in early February.
 The Junior Program is open to ANY child who is between the ages of 10 – 17 and can swim 75 yards independently.
 The Junior Program membership fee is on a sliding scale between $1-$300.
-To apply for a scholarship, please fill out our application form online (available once we open for membership sales on February 1st, 2017).
+To apply for a scholarship, please fill out our application form online.

 The Junior Program has two main components: classes and open sailing.
 Classes are typically five-day classes that are geared toward varying levels of sailing experience.
-The majority of our classes are three hours long, although some are shorter, and classes start at different times throughout the day.
+The majority of our classes are two and a half hours long, although some are shorter, and classes start at different times throughout the day.